 Ka-Nying Surmang Choling

 A Monastic and Yogic Residential Training Center in the Practice Lineage of Chogyam Trungpa Rinpoche

 The Dzogchen Meditation Center-- Ka-Nying Surmang Choling was founded by direct students of the 11th Trungpa, Vidyadhara Chogyam Trungpa Rinpoche, and the Vajra Regent Osel Tendzin and works to preserve his unique transmission of the Nyingma and Kagyu teachings of Tibetan Buddhism.

 The Dzogchen Meditation Center serves the mid-coast practice community by offering a daily schedule of meditation practice.
 If visiting please note the Center observes complete silence until lunch every day.
 Please refrain from talking to others or making eye contact during this time.

 Our daily schedule Tuesday through Saturday is as follows:

 We are located on the New Meadows River in the Mid-Coast area of Maine and offer residential training opportunities in the Three Yanas of Tibetan Buddhism as developed by Trungpa Rinpoche for his students.
 It is a comprehensive approach to training which is based on Trungpa Rinpoche's notion of the Practice Center as "Container Principle."
 When we live and practice together as a sangha within the boundaries of the retreat center schedule the power of our practice becomes magnified which creates an environment of realization and blessings.
 Living in a practice environment allows individuals to focus on practice and study and enables them to penetrate the wisdom of the Buddhadharma through direct experience.
 All of Trungpa Rinpoche's retreat centers were based on this principle as was his three month seminary program.
-The Dzogchen Meditation Center is an effort to revitalize and maintain this powerful tradition of practice and realization.
+The Dzogchen Meditation Center is revitalizing and maintaining this powerful tradition of practice and realization.
 We offer 3 month work/study positions where students receive room and board.
 In exchange they commit to engaging in the daily work and practice schedule at the Center.
-It is a remarkable way to engage the path of meditation fully -- whether you are new to practice or have been practicing Buddhist for a number of years.
+It is a remarkable way to engage the path of meditation fully -- whether you are new to practice or have been a practicing Buddhist for a number of years.